| 0 | 1 Comment

 While researching the product to see what others thought of their Ped Eggs, one thing became clear.

-So, after all this research, is my wife satisfied with the results after using the Ped Egg?
+So, after all this research, is my wife satisfied with the results after using the Ped Egg foot file?

 It performs quite well and is constructed well enough to be considered a quality product.

-After all, in this world of throw away electronic devices costing hundreds of dollars, to be able to find a tool that performs exactly as advertised for a modest $10 is truly a good deal!
+After all, in this world of throw away electronic devices costing hundreds of dollars, to be able to find a tool that performs exactly as advertised for around $10 is truly a good deal!